gsi-upm/calista-bot-tools/README.md

 ```

 You will now be able to see the project in the pybossa interface, and start working on the tasks.

+## Acknowledgments

+This module is based on the [Flickrperson module](https://github.com/PyBossa/app-flickrperson) from Pybossa, following their doc on how to [create pybossa tasks](http://docs.pybossa.com/en/latest/user/tutorial.html).

 ## License